Skip Ribbon Commands

 • contribution through block credit recognition

-• credit accrues within each qualification enrolment
+• credit accrues within each course enrolment

 Assessing groups